Ted Grayndler: Union activities

 Grayndler was a foundation member of the Amalgamated Shearers' Union of Australasia, which was subsequently amalgamated into the Australian Workers' Union (AWU).
 He was appointed as a paid organiser of the AWU's shearers' section in 1895 and in 1900 became paid secretary of the AWU's Victoria–Riverina branch, based initially in St Arnaud and then in Ballarat.
 Grayndler resigned his position as secretary in 1909 due to ill health.
 He subsequently worked as a travelling salesman for Burgon & Ball for 18 months, and then briefly ran his own business in Victoria.

 In 1911, AWU general secretary Donald Macdonnell convinced Grayndler to return to active involvement in the labour movement by representing the AWU at an important arbitration case.
 On 1 July 1912, he was appointed general secretary of the AWU in place of Tom White, who had resigned to ill health; White had in turn succeeded as general secretary upon Macdonnell's death the previous year.
 He served as general secretary until 1941, the longest term in the organisation's history.

-In addition to his role as AWU general secretary, Grayndler was mangaing director of Labor Papers Limited (the publisher of The Australian Worker) from 1918 to 1924.
+In addition to his role as AWU general secretary, Grayndler was managing director of Labor Papers Limited (the publisher of The Australian Worker) from 1918 to 1924.
 He was nominated to several federal government positions as a representative of the labour movement, serving as a member of the Commonwealth Repatriation Commission from 1915 to 1918, as a member of the Bruce–Page government's industrial delegation to the United States in 1927, and as a member of the Lyons government's Commonwealth Wool Inquiry Committee in 1932.